 - Use popular keywords in summary, headings and content.

-Note – one of the things that Contented did at the start of the project was to add a title tag field to the MPI Content Management System (CMS) to allow people to enter additional titles for Google.
+Note – one of the things that Contented recommended was to add a title tag field to the MPI Content Management System (CMS) to capture additional titles for Google.
 These are independent from the on-page titles so they give you more freedom to use popular Google search terms.

 There are a lot of honey processing pages, and some of these didn’t have honey in the titles, for example the page Honey and bee product labelling and composition requirements was previously called ‘Labelling and composition’.
 There are hundreds of searches for ‘honey label’ per month, and including this in the title caused Google traffic to this page to quadruple year-to-year.

-If the honey label example seems more ‘common sense’ than ‘SEO’, we also found that ‘tutin’ was a popular search relating to honey contamination.
-The term receives 100 – 1K searches per month, and including this at the start of relevant titles caused traffic to these pages to increase by 165% year-to-year.
+We also found the term ‘tutin’ (relating to honey contamination) receives 100 – 1K searches per month.
+Including this at the start of relevant titles caused traffic to these pages to increase by 165% year-to-year.

 Google traffic increase to the page Tutin contamination in honey: